MaxHillebrand/LightningMultiSig/README.md

 ## Possible Approaches

 I have no clue how to best do this.
-As far as I know, there is no proposal or implementation in existense yet.
+As far as I know, there is no proposal or implementation in existence yet.
 However, there are several approaches that might lead to the desired outcome and evolve into a suitable solution.
-All this is very much subject to change, new approaches will be discovered, and wrong ideas discarted.
+All this is very much subject to change, new approaches will be discovered, and wrong ideas discarded.
 See the [Research file](/Research.asciidoc) for prerequisite work.

 * M-of-n key aggregation on top of a regular 2-of-2 lightning payment channel
 * Commitment transaction redeem script `m-of-n + 1`